Walver-io/docs/verification-process.md

 1. **Landing Page**: The user sees a verification page with your service name and instructions
 2. **Custom Fields**: If configured, the user sees forms for additional required information
 3. **Email Verification**: If enabled, the user verifies their email using a one-time code
+4. **Telephone Verification**: If enabled, the user verifies their telephone number using a one-time code
-4. **Social Media Verification**: If enabled, the user verifies their social media accounts
+5. **Social Media Verification**: If enabled, the user verifies their social media accounts
-5. **Wallet Connection**: The user connects their wallet using a supported wallet adapter
+6. **Wallet Connection**: The user connects their wallet using a supported wallet adapter
-6. **Message Signing**: The user is prompted to sign a unique message
+7. **Message Signing**: The user is prompted to sign a unique message
-7. **Token Verification**: If token gating is enabled, the system checks token ownership
+8. **Token Verification**: If token gating is enabled, the system checks token ownership
-8. **Completion**: Upon successful verification, the user sees a success message
+9. **Completion**: Upon successful verification, the user sees a success message
-9. **Redirection**: The user is redirected to the specified redirect URL (if configured)
+10. **Redirection**: The user is redirected to the specified redirect URL (if configured)

 ## Verification Types <a href="#verification-types" id="verification-types"></a>